cisco-ce/roomos.cisco.com/doc/TechDocs/MacroTutorial.md

 The names within the curly parentheses `{ ... }` must match the identifier exported from the `lib` module.
 User-defined modules must be prefixed with `./` to distinguish them from builtins modules like `xapi`.

-For backwards compatibility macros also support the [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module specification made famous by [Node.js](https://nodejs.org/en/).
+Support for [CommonJS](https://en.wikipedia.org/wiki/CommonJS) module specification (made famous by [Node.js](https://nodejs.org/en/)) is deprecated and will be removed in future.

 ## Default exports